-Foxin’ Wins Christmas
+Foxin’ Wins Christmas Slot Review

 Popular slot by NextGen Gaming, Foxin’ Wins, is back with a festive version titled Foxin’ Wins: A Very Foxin’ Christmas.
 It’s a 5 reel and 25 payline slot that adds festive fun to the standard game.
 The game includes a Super Bet feature that allows you to get increased wild wins.

 A Very Foxin’ Christmas looks great and is full of Christmas cheer.
 The game is set on the backdrop of a room that’s dominated by a red chair to the right plus a Christmas tree.
 The main symbols are decorated and these include christmas trees and gingerbread houses.
-Spins are accompanied with a jolly soundtrack that wouldn’t be out of place in a store at this most wonderful time of year.
+Spins are accompanied with a jolly soundtrack.
+It wouldn’t be out of place in a store at this most wonderful time of year.

 As well as the Superbet feature, Foxin’s Wins Christmas also boasts a free games round.
 This is triggered when three or more scatter symbols appear on the reels.
 The award is 10 free spins with double prizes.
 A random bonus feature can also occur during play – this is either Fox Funds (where you seem to always get x10 the basic wager) or Leprechaun Showdown (which never showed up).